There’s an old adage that you should never judge a book by its cover, and it’s a perfect description for this home in Brighton.

-Materials include timbers such as European oak as well as Colorbond roofing, stone benchtops, brushed stainless steel, marble – and wallpaper in the powder room!
+Materials include timbers such as European oak as well as Colorbond roofing, stone bench tops, brushed stainless steel and marble.

 The lead-light front door and entry area with its Victorian cornices, architraves and skirtings help the home retain its original charm, but the styling becomes more modern as you move inside, ending with the family entertainment area where indoors becomes outdoors, via glass panel 7.5 metre long stacker sliding doors.

-The owners were so delighted with the result, they recommended Sherbrooke to another friend who went onto commission his own home from the company.
+The owners were so delighted with the result, they recommended Sherbrooke to another friend who also engaged our services for their renovation.